pawelsawicz/checkout-payment-gateway/README.md

  Load `postman` collection from `./postman/Payments.postman_collection.json`
     1. There is just `POST` method, as results of `POST` returns a link to the get method.

 Once you run `make assert-submission`.
-Following names will be aviable for you:
+Following names will be available for you:

 - API - http://localhost:5000/
 - Prometheus - http://localhost:9090